AcheronProject/AcheronDocs/docs/pcbs/shark/shark.md

 - Steve from WoodCables, who funded de project and made it grow bigger than I had never imagined;
 - Alan Pocklington, also known as u/ajp10304, who built a prototype himself and offered to test the preliminary software to hasten the GB and gave immense feedback on documentation and component positioning.

+## Availability

+Any one can manufacture and sell SharkPCBs using the [release Beta manufacturing files](https://github.com/AcheronProject/SharkPCB/releases/tag/beta-rc1).

+Before selling PCBs, please read the Acheron Open-Source Hardware License v1.4 under which Shark is released.

 ## Features